Pix Credit 1902 Cartoon of a more ancient form of corruption; HERE |

 46. Advisory services projects can present a risk to data integrity in a number of ways.
 On a basic level, we understand that RAS projects generate revenue to the Bank.
 Numerous employees that we interviewed raised concerns about the Bank’s financial interest in RAS projects.
 These Doing Business RAS services can lead to the impression of a pay-to-play scheme where countries agree to pay for RAS services in exchange for an increase in their Doing Business rankings.
 And on a more abstract level, providing advisory services creates mismatched incentives across the Bank.
 Even after phasing out “cross-support”

 advisory services provided by Doing Business employees,19 the Bank still has an institutional interest in linking advisory services to concrete gains in products like the Doing Business report.
-The Bank, for example, wants to demonstrate to its member
+The Bank, for example, wants to demonstrate to its member14

 countries that its advisory services efforts result in objective improvements, and ranking or score increases on the Doing Business report serve that purpose